 Standout Beer: The Great Porter

 Know Before You Go: Taproom open for pints, flights, growler fills, bottles and cans to-go and merchandise.
-Check Facebook or Untappd for tap lists, updated hours, bottle and can releases and upcoming events.
+Check Facebook for tap lists, updated hours, bottle and can releases and upcoming events.
 Parking available in municipal lots across the street and metered parking on street.
 Food and pets are welcomed.

 About the author: Chris Castellani writes about the NJ beer scene for BestofNJ.com.
 He also writes the travel blog Why Am I Not There?